andrewgilliland/blono.dev/src/markdown/workshops/react-fundamentals/what-are-props.md

 ---
 title: "What are Props?"
 slug: "what-are-props"
-description: "Learn how to create a React component."
+description: "Learn what props are and how to use them."
 number: 5
 ---